amplience/dc-demostore-core/docs/Blogs.md

 `"algoliasearch": "^4.23.2",`

-And configured the index based on if the application is in production or staging mode.
+And configured the index based on whether the application is in production or staging mode.

 Code location: `pages/blog`